mapacheverdugo/moviedb-app/README.md

 - See details of a movie
 - Local watchlist of movies
 - Works offline
+- Light and dark theme, dark theme is cooler
 - BloC pattern
 - Dependency injection with GetIt
 - Clean architecture